zhaocai/GoldenView.Vim/README.md

-Third, it maps key to switch with the largest, smallest, etc. split window.
+Third, it maps keys to switch with the largest, smallest, etc. split window.